U.S. Department of State Seal

 If you decide to travel to Bangladesh:

-Reconsider travel to the Khagrachari, Rangamati, and Bandarban Hill Tracts districts (collectively known as the Chittagong Hill Tracts) due to occasional communal violence, crime, terrorism, kidnapping, and other security risks.
-Kidnappings have occurred in the region, including those motivated by domestic or familial disputes, and those targeting religious minorities.
-Separatist organizations and political violence also pose additional threats to visitors to the region, and there have been recent instances of IED explosions and active shooting.
+The Khagrachari, Rangamati, and Bandarban Hill Tracts districts (collectively known as the Chittagong Hill Tracts) experience occasional communal violence, crime, terrorism, kidnapping, and other security risks.
+Kidnappings have occurred in the region, including those motivated by domestic or familial disputes, and those targeting members of religious minorities.
+Separatist organizations and political violence also pose additional threats to visitors to the region, and there have been instances of IED explosions and active shooting.
 Prior approval from the Government of Bangladesh’s Ministry of Home Affairs Office of Public Safety is required if you plan to travel to these areas.

 Please visit our website for information on Travel to High-Risk Areas.